boolean-uk/react-cohort-dashboard-challenge/Design_and_Prep/core_requirements.md

 Posts and comments should show the initials of the author in a coloured circle.
 DONE

 Clicking a posts title (under the author name) should take the user to a separate route that shows only that post and all of its comments.
 You must use a route for this, not an array filter.
+DONE

 You must use this style guide to implement the colour scheme.
 Pretty accurate